Losant/losant-docs/docs/getting-started/losant-iot-dev-kits/builder-kit-particle.md

 ![Virtual Device Nodes](/images/getting-started/losant-iot-dev-kits/builder-kit-particle/virtual-device-node.png "Virtual Device Nodes")

-Each virtual device node will save state onto our Losant device.
+Each Virtual Device node will save state onto our Losant device.
 Under the light level condition, set the "light-level" device attribute to "{{ data.body.data }}".
 Under the button pressed condition, simply set the "button-pressed" attribute to the number 1.
 In the next section, when we create a dashboard, we will show a sum of all button presses, which is why we just need to report a 1 each time it is pressed.

 Deploy the workflow using the `Deploy Workflow` button.